vaslco/AndroidBootCamp/README.md

 # AndroidBootCamp
 This repository is a training camp for our new android developers.
-We collect some major headlines as complete project repositories as a BootCamp.
+We collect some major headlines In a complete project repositories as a BootCamp.
 Let's Start

 ---